Effect-TS/effect/packages/schema/README.md

 const Password =
   // initial schema, a string
-  S.string.pipe(
+  S.string
-    // add an error message for non-string values (annotation) S.message(() => "not a string"),
+    // add an error message for non-string values .annotations({ message: () => "not a string" }) .pipe(
       // add a constraint to the schema, only non-empty strings are valid
-    // and add an error message for empty strings (annotation) S.nonEmpty({ message: () => "required" }),
+      // and add an error message for empty strings S.nonEmpty({ message: () => "required" }),
       // add a constraint to the schema, only strings with a length less or equal than 10 are valid
-    // and add an error message for strings that are too long (annotation) S.maxLength(10, { message: (s) => `${s} is too long` }),
+      // and add an error message for strings that are too long S.maxLength(10, { message: (s) => `${s} is too long` })
+      // add an identifier to the schema
+    )
+    .annotations({
-    // add an identifier to the schema (annotation) S.identifier("Password"),
+      // add an identifier to the schema
+      identifier: "Password",
-    // add a title to the schema (annotation) S.title("password"),
+      // add a title to the schema
+      title: "password",
-    // add a description to the schema (annotation) S.description(
+      // add a description to the schema
+      description:
-      "A password is a string of characters used to verify the identity of a user during the authentication process" ),
+        "A password is a string of characters used to verify the identity of a user during the authentication process",
-    // add examples to the schema (annotation) S.examples(["1Ki77y", "jelly22fi$h"]),
+      // add examples to the schema
+      examples: ["1Ki77y", "jelly22fi$h"],
-    // add documentation to the schema (annotation) S.documentation(`
+      // add documentation to the schema
-    jsDoc documentation...
-  `)
-  );
+      documentation: `jsDoc documentation...`,
+    });
 ```

-The example shows some built-in combinators to add meta information, but users can easily add their own meta information by defining a custom combinator.
+The example shows some built-in combinators to add meta information, but users can easily add their own meta information by defining a custom annotation.

 Here's an example of how to add a `deprecated` annotation: